awinlei/gophp7-ext/_posts/2015-03-14-compiling-and-testing-extensions.md

 ---
-title: Compiling and testing exceptions
+title: Compiling and testing extensions
 ---

 If you would like to help but have not compiled PHP, looked at an extension or written a test for PHP this blog aims to help you.
 It is intended to guide you to writing your first .phpt test step by step.